guild-st-isidore-TO/tabula-aetherea/README.md

 ---

+> STATUS (VIII Augustii MMXXV)
+Active Development -- Bootstrapped project by reusing old code, now customizing the UI and slowly integrating the FAVI containers together.

 **TABA** is the GSI's System UI, the main interface for the apps we've created.
 When users access the TABA front-end the TABA server will use the appropriate FAVI module to complete tasks.

-> STATUS (VII Augustii MMXXV)
-Planning stage

 ## USAGE